Last Updated: December 11, 2024

 • Transferring all or part of the ownership of an LLC can be a complicated process because, unlike corporations, you can’t simply sell shares.
 First, consult any established rules for transferring ownership in your operating agreement.
 From there, you may want to consult an attorney.
 See our How to transfer LLC Ownership in Maryland guide for more information.

-• Writing a business plan isn’t a legal requirement.
+• Writing a plan your business isn’t a legal requirement.
 However, it’s an excellent idea to have one.
 Business plans help entrepreneurs develop strategies to set up new companies for success.
 Without a business plan, it might be hard for you to persuade others to invest in or join your business.

 • Yes, you can do so by completing a Maryland Trade Name Application form and paying a small fee.
 It will need to be renewed every five years.